Academy of Resident Educators

 Medical Jeopardy is a fun and interactive way to learn while building camaraderie between residents.
 There are four major competitions each academic year – the American College of Physicians state competition in November, the Southern Society of General Internal Medicine in February, National American College of Physicians in spring, and the Southeast Texas regional hosted by the Texas Chapter of the ACP between March and May.
 There are both Jeopardy and scout teams (the latter consisting of residents who will become part of the Jeopardy team the subsequent academic year).
 However, all residents are encouraged to come out each week for Jeopardy Practice regardless of desired level of involvement.
 Practice takes place bi-monthly in the Ben Taub Morning Report room

 Faculty: Wilson Lam

 Gold Humanism Honor Society

 The Gold Humanism Honor Society - Resident Chapter seeks to promote the values of humanism, professionalism, and wellness at Baylor College of Medicine.
 The society annually honors and inducts residents who exhibit humanism in medicine.
 GHHS organized the program's inaugural Patient Memorial, a tradition which continues today.
 Activities include regular meetings and discussions on Humanism in medicine.

 Faculty: Vandana Shah

 Internal Medicine Advocacy Committee

 The Internal Medicine Advocacy Committee was established to give our residents an opportunity to engage in several pillars of advocacy, including advocating for vulnerable patient populations, creating several local community outreach projects, and getting involved at local and state-wide policy meetings.
-The committee meets monthly for skills-based workshops, project development, educational forums, and community-outreach programming.
-Members of the committee have also started a regular lecture series delivered at noon conferences on subjects including health advocacy, economics, and the challenges that face our local Houston community.
-The ultimate goal of participation is to develop a tangible skill set and portfolio for clinician advocates.
+The committee meets monthly for skills-based workshops, project development, educational forums, and community outreach programming.
+Members regularly give lectures at our Wednesday School sessions or noon conferences on subjects including health advocacy, economics, and the challenges facing our local Houston community.